hyperrhiz/jekyll-journal/pages/type_ToolBench.md

 1. The tool/benchmark does not need to use novel techniques or advance the state-of-the-art in terms of research
 2. The tool/benchmark needs to pass Artifact Evaluation to be accepted.
 This is mandatory (it is usually optional for research papers that introduce artifacts).

-Tool papers will not rejected for:
+Tool papers will not be rejected for:

 - Lack of novelty in the techniques used by the tool (i.e “just engineering”)